Willie Hordge

 Hordge was the cover boy of the September 2002 edition of track & Field News.
 He was the 2002 "Nike Athlete of the Year".

 At the 2003 Pan Am Junior Championships in Bridgetown, Barbados, the pair faced off again on anchor leg of the 4x100 meter relay.
 Hordge shocked Bolt again, and the United States won the gold in 39.29 to Jamaica's 39.40.
 This was just one day after Bolt had set the World Youth Best and equalled the World Junior Record in the 200 meters.

 As a 181 lb football player with reputed 4.1 (actual 4.3) speed he was invited to play in the 2003 Oil Bowl.
-He was recruited to several high profile schools, including the University of Arkansas, Texas A&M and Mississippi State University.
+He was recruited to several high-profile schools, including the University of Arkansas, Texas A&M and Mississippi State University.
 He committed to Arkansas.

 Hordge's entry was dependent on achieving NCAA eligibility.
 He struggled with the ACT test following football games, but was reported to have passed on his fourth attempt.
 Arkansas fell through, Hordge ended up going to Butler Community College along with Ivory Williams.
 He won the 2004 Kansas Relays while representing Butler.
 He held the 200 meters meet record at the Masked Rider Open for ten years.
-He ended up at SUNY, Buffalo, winning the 2007 NCAA D3 National Championship at both 100 meters and 200 meters his junior year, but at a reported 212 lb, he was no longer running world class times.
+He ended up at Buffalo State, winning the 2007 NCAA D3 National Championship at both 100 meters and 200 meters his junior year, but at a reported 212 lb, he was no longer running world class times.
 He was "New York State Track Athlete of the Year" that year.